The line item that grew up overnight.

 "How do we stop the leaks before they leak?"

 Visibility is the start.
-Real governance has policy you can write down, enforcement that fires when it’s breached, and a graduated response so the first nudge isn’t a meeting with HR.
+Real control means policy you can write down, enforcement that fires when it’s breached, and a graduated response — a quiet nudge first, a manager surfacing later, an evidence pack only if it escalates.

 One model, two faces of AI spend